VE-Design-Team/VirtualWorkplacePrototypes/README.md

 Clone, commit and copy public facing code in the /docs folder

 ## Run locally and test

-Open your terminal window in VS Code
+Ensure opeing and closing head tags are in your index files Open your terminal window in VS Code
 ```
 cd docs